bipinKrishnan/ml-recipe-book/translation.md

 print(raw_datasets)
 ```

-From the dataset, we will use 50% for training and 10% for evaluation purpose.
+From the downloaded dataset, we will use 50% for training and 10% for evaluation purpose.

 ```python
 split_datasets = raw_datasets['train'].train_test_split(train_size=0.5, test_size=0.1, seed=42)